| Texas

 frequently surprised when they go to other places and find no frontage

-and thumbs-down.
+and thumbs-down.)

-Going hand-in-hand with frontage roads are
+hand-in-hand with frontage roads are the so-called "Texas U-turns" or

 and head the other way on the opposite frontage road without having to